-Course work includes substantive and procedural legal knowledge in the areas of civil litigation, legal research and writing, real estate, family law, wills, estates, trusts, and commercial law.
-Required courses also include subjects such as English, mathematics, and computer utilization.
+Course work in Paralegal Technology provides students substantive and procedural legal knowledge in the areas of civil litigation, legal research and writing, real estate, family law, wills, estates, trusts, and commercial law.
+Core legal classes are offered in synchronous online format, allowing face-to-face instruction and student interaction from any location.
+Additional required courses include English, mathematics, and computer.

 Graduates are trained to assist attorneys in probate work, investigations, public records search, drafting and filing legal documents, research, and office management.
 Employment opportunities are available in private law firms, governmental agencies, banks, insurance agencies, and other business organizations.